February is one of the toughest months of the year for wild birds—and one of the most important times to lend a helping hand.

 - Water: one birdbath (heated if freezing temps are common)

-- Shelter: evergreen cover or a brush pile corner or a protected shrub zone.
+- Shelter: evergreen cover, a brush pile corner, or a protected shrub zone

 Use this as your February refresh: